speed2exe/myzql/README.md

 # MyZql
-- MySQL/MariaDB driver written in pure zig
+- MySQL and MariaDB driver in native zig

 ## Status
 - Beta